L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

-As a consequence of Corollary \ref{cor: prima riduzione}, by taking mirrors if necessary, we can reduce our study to the case where the river twists are all positives, i.e. to links of the form $L=L(2b_1,-2, 2b_3, \dots, -2,2b_n)$.
+As a consequence of Corollary \ref{cor: prima riduzione}, by taking mirrors if necessary, we can reduce our study to the case where the river twists are all positives, i.e. to links of the form $L=L(2b_1,-2, 2b_3, \dots, -2,2b_n)$ with $n$ odd.